 French love protests

 Protests often come with strikes.
-Teachers, doctors, truck drivers, nurses, trains… They all take turns at being on strike.
+Teachers, doctors, truck drivers, nurses, trains… They all take turns being on strike.
 Even the National Soccer Team once went on strike during the World Cup to strengthen the French reputation.

 French can’t speak English

 It only takes one word, “hello,” to notice the French accent.
 Even President Macron, whose English is excellent, cannot get rid of his strong French accent and clumsy choice of words.
-He said to the Australian Prime Minister that his wife was “delicious”!
+He told the Australian Prime Minister that his wife was “delicious”!
 Some think it’s sexy.
-But French aren’t particularly proud of their language skills.
+But the French aren’t particularly proud of their language skills.
 Good news for travelers: more French people can speak English than a decade ago.
 But no matter what, the accent sticks.

 French are rude

-If visitors don’t tell you that French people are rude, they say that they are surprised French people aren’t rude.
-Indeed, French people aren’t always the most optimistic and welcoming.
-It’s not rare that French people don’t like small talk or are direct.
 For some cultures, this is perceived as rude.
 Being formal can be close to being arrogant.
-But if you remember the basic French politeness (saying Bonjour and Merci, and not assuming they have fluent English), you should be part of the group that doesn’t find French people rude.
+But if you remember the basic French politeness (saying Bonjour and Merci and not assuming they have fluent English), you should be part of the group that doesn’t find French people rude.

 France is smelly